MicrosoftDocs/cpp-docs/docs/windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md

    `Retargeting End: 1 completed, 0 failed, 0 skipped`

-1. Open the project properties, and in the **Configuration Properties, General** section, notice the values of **Windows Target Platform Version**.
+1. Open the project properties dialog.
+In the **Configuration Properties** > **General** section, notice the values of **Windows Target Platform Version**.
 Changing the value here has the same effect as following this procedure.
-See [General Property Page (Project)](../build/reference/general-property-page-project.md).
+For more information, see [General Property Page (Project)](../build/reference/general-property-page-project.md).

    ![Target Platform Version](../windows/media/retargetingwindowssdk3.PNG "RetargetingWindowsSDK3")